Blown Glass Art

 GARY EISENSTAT

 “I love the infinite possibilities that glass presents as a medium in color combinations, sizes, and shapes.
 You are limited only by your imagination and skill.
 I often find the process as or more rewarding than the product.
-Glass making requires total focus and uninterrupted concentration as you dance with the material.
-I am equally fascinated with how a piece can dramatically change based simply upon the lighting.
-A piece that is kissed by the sun during the afternoon often looks far different at night or even in the early morning.
-Very few other mediums are as versatile and lively as glass, not only in its various states during creation, but also once it is completed and displayed.”
+Glass making requires total focus and concentration as you dance with the material, keeping it above 1,500 degrees to be able to move and manipulate it.
+Using the elements, chemistry, and physics, we heat and cool the glass with various tools to transform it from a honey-like consistency at lava temperatures into a final, solid object.
+Very few other mediums are as versatile and lively as glass, not only in its various states during creation, but also once it is completed and displayed.

-#12.
+#16.
 EISENSTAT GLASS STUDIO

 19 Wooded Gate Drive